JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 1. Go to the `_layout` folder and open the `home.html` file

-   > 📚 Missing the `_sass` folder?
+   > 📚 Missing the `_layout` folder?
 Visit related issue on [Stackoverflow](https://stackoverflow.com/questions/38891463/jekyll-default-installation-doesnt-have-layouts-directory) or [Jekyll themes docs](https://jekyllrb.com/docs/themes/).

    <!-- code below for the order list, more details: https://stackoverflow.com/a/41575690/9374650 -->